eputkonen/Bookmarklets/README.md

 - Search highlighted name on LinkedIn.

 nameONxing.js
-- Search highlighted name on Xing.
+- Search typed in or highlighted name on Xing.

 nameORidONtwitter.js
 - Search highlighted name or ID on Twitter.